-|Complex coagulation disturbances with subsequent re-exploration for bleeding||Not infrequent in the early postoperative period|
+Complex coagulation disturbances with subsequent re-exploration for bleeding||Not infrequent in the early postoperative period|

 Valve replacement procedures have stood the test of time and are generally safe, less morbid, and standardized.
-Any superiority of a particular genre of valve is equivocal.
+Any superiority of a particular genre of the valve is equivocal.
 Post-operative management depends on the valve type used.
 The important differences can be summarized as follows:

 |Metal valves||Longevity: last around 20 years||Lifelong anticoagulation is needed, to prevent strokes and embolic phenomena.|

 |Tissue valves||Short lifespan: last about 10 years||Anticoagulation is not needed.|

 Technological advances in the field of valve surgery have yielded genesis of an indigenous percutaneous device – the MitraClip, which potentially ameliorates mitral regurgitation by transatrial septal placement of a ‘‘double alligator’’ clip which reduces the size of the leaky opening of the mitral valve.
 Intra-operative, three-dimensional trans-esophageal echocardiography (TEE) provides a great advantage in the accurate placement of the MitraClip.

 The need for near-continuous TEE combined with the anticipated duration of the procedure favors general endotracheal anesthesia.

-Cardiac anesthesia exists to ensure absence of bradycardia, vasoconstriction, optimum fluid management and observant monitoring.
+Cardiac anesthesia exists to ensure the absence of bradycardia, vasoconstriction, optimum fluid management and observant monitoring.

 Short-acting, potent, inhalational anesthetics are preferred; neuromuscular blockers are not necessary.
 Need for inotropic agents frequently arises prior to bypass and coming off bypass.

-When reversed from bypass, unstable vital parameters often demand intensive care unit transfer.
+When reversed from the bypass, unstable vital parameters often demand intensive care unit transfer.
 These patients are usually ventilated electively and transferred to floor only once stable.

 Cardiac surgery and CPB used to be a very morbid affair in the not too distant past.
 Advances in technological know-how and better optimization of the heart while on CPB have dramatically changed the picture.
 Significant complications are as tabulated below:

 |Failure to come off bypass||This is now relatively rare but used to cause many deaths.|